 After keeping the owl for the day the vet called us to let us know that the little guy was uninjured but weak and dehydrated and that we should come to collect it.
 The relisation that we would be keeping the owl for a while began to sink in……………………

-Well let me introduce you to Dougie the owl the newest addition to our family, our guest until he was ready and strong enough to be released back into the wild.
+Well let me introduce you to Dougie the owl the newest addition to our family, our guest until he is ready and strong enough to be released back into the wild.

 More about Dougie here Dougie the Owl (Part 2)